 The transmit modulation accuracy test shall be performed by instrumentation capable of converting the transmitted signals into a streams of complex samples at 40 Msample/s or more, with sufficient accuracy in terms of I/Q arm amplitude and phase balance, dc offsets, phase noise, and analog-to-digital quantization noise.
 Each transmit chain is connected directly through a cable to the setup input port.
 A possible embodiment of such a setup is converting the signals to a low intermediate frequency with a microwave synthesizer, sampling the signal with a digital oscilloscope, and decomposing it digitally into quadrature components.

+The following test procedure is deprecated and shall not be used in designs using new components.

 The sampled signal shall be processed in a manner similar to an actual receiver, according to the following steps, or an equivalent procedure: